 Oana covers a stunningly beautiful semi-arid landscape of small mountains and plains with the Orange River running alongside, creating an idyllic oasis of green and blue within the terracotta hue of the sand and mountains.
 Next door is Sandfontein Conservancy, where Black Rhino are protected, providing extra opportunities for conservation.
 Together these two areas comprise almost 165,000 hectares of a continuous wild habitat.
 This vast land has never been studied, with undiscovered species possible, so get ready to go into explore mode.

-Your time here will be spent fully immersed in a combination of conservation involving leopard, black rhino and gemsbok, biodiversity surveys carried out on horseback cowboy style, adventure such as trekking, horse-riding, river rafting, mountain biking and community projects in the local villages focusing mainly on education and development.
+Your time here will be spent fully immersed in a combination of conservation involving leopard, black rhino and gemsbok, biodiversity surveys, adventure such as trekking, river rafting, mountain biking and community projects in the local villages focusing mainly on education and development.
 And if it takes your fancy allow the landscape to inspire your creative side through drawing, painting, woodcarving, photography or film making.
 For those with a spiritual, earthy nature there is yoga and perma- culture.

 You'll live in a expedition base-camp, canvas tented camp, on one of Oana’s plains, surrounded by volcanic mountains ripe for exploration.
 Think homely, bedouin vibe – chill out zones full of sofa’s, cushions, a bar, campfire and lot of star gazing.